 Whilst at senior level the disparity is even more blatant, showing that just 1% of head teachers are black, and 1.6% are Asian.

-In section 17 of the Race Relations Act it shows that it is illegal for a school to discriminate against a student because of their race.
-This means that schools cannot discriminate in their admission policies, application processes, access to facilities or unfairly exclude a pupil because of their race.
+In section 17 of the Race Relations Act you will find it evidenced that it is illegal for any school to discriminate against a student because of their race.
+This means that schools cannot discriminate in their admission policies, application processes, or in provision of access to facilities or be unfairly excluding a pupil because of their race.
 The Act also states that schools are legally entitled to make provisions for members of certain racial groups in order to meet the needs of that group.

-63% of Black music makers have experiences of racism and discrimination in the UK music industry
+63% of Black music makers experience racism and discrimination in the UK music industry

 The UK music industry is diverse and we have a lot to be proud of, but there is still some way to go before the industry become fair and equitable place to work for its employees.
 Data revealed in the BLiM 2020 study was obtained from a survey of 1,718 performers, creatives and staff.
 The outcome revealed bias behaviours, microgressions, pay disparities and discrimination are frequently experienced by Black and minority groups in the music industry.

-64% of respondents to the survey, which crossed grassroots and established levels, were from Black, mixed and Asian ethnicities.
+64% of respondents to the survey, which crossed grassroots communities, were from Black, mixed and Asian heritage.
 The majority of respondents (55%) lived in London and 17% had a physical or mental impairment, long term health condition or disability.

 From chart topping hitmakers to closet producers and community based superstars, the spectrum of challenges faced by Black and ethnic minority groups shocking and evident in the music and creative industries.
 Further compounded by a lack of equal treatment and access to venues, support and services.
-In 2020 we met with Inside Reggae UK following a series of online discussions with Black people in the reggae sector and we found far too many shared experiences of discrimination and exclusion at all levels.
-We are keen to support you to meet these challenges, and find amicable, sustainable solutions.
+In 2020 we met with Inside Reggae UK following a series of online discussions with Black creatives and professionals in the British, American and Jamaican reggae sector.

 STAFF NETWORKS allow for the voice of the collective workforce to be heard, engaged with and aligned with the organisations values.